 Check out the 2018 project list!
 We update it at least once a week, so keep checking back to see what is available this year.

 Interested?
-Complete an application and return it to Beth Meyer-Ehrich by email, mail or fax.
+Complete an application and return it to Beth Meyer-Ehrich by email or mail.

 - Complete the fillable application (works best on a computer)

 - Or contact Beth at (802) 828-2715 to receive a copy in the mail.